-- 1. Report bullying incidents to the class teacher - 2.
-DO NOT attempt to sort the problem out yourself by speaking to the child whom you think may be behaving inappropriately towards your child or by speaking to that child's parents. - 3.
-DO NOT encourage your child to be 'a bully' back
+1. Report bullying incidents to the class teacher

-Each of the 'do nots' will only make the problem much harder to solve.
+2. In cases of serious bullying, the incidents will be recorded by staff and the Headteacher notified.

-In cases of serious bullying: -
+3. In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem quickly

-- the incidents will be recorded by staff and the Headteacher notified - parents will be informed and may be asked to come in to a meeting to discuss the problem - If necessary and appropriate, the police will be contacted.
+4. If necessary and appropriate, police will be consulted

-Bullying behaviour or threats of bullying will be investigated and the bullying or threats stopped quickly.
+5. The bullying behaviour or threats of bullying must be investigated and the bullying stopped change their behaviour.

-An attempt will be made to help the child using unacceptable behaviour towards others, to change that behaviour.
+6. An attempt will be made to help the child using unacceptable behaviour towards others, to behaving inappropriately towards your child or by speaking to their parents.